Skip to content

 [--device-type {appliance,collaboration,environment,firewall,loadbalancer,management,network,power,printer,server,storage,wireless,workstation}]

-This check plugin retrieves sensor information for each device from a LibreNMS
+etc.) for each device from a LibreNMS instance.
+Alerts when sensor values

-instance.
-This check requires direct access to the LibreNMS MySQL/MariaDB
+exceed their configured thresholds.
+Requires direct access to the LibreNMS

 options: